Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration: User Study

 \textbf{Perception of robots.} Finally, we analyzed participants' perception toward robots.
-Running a two-way ANOVA, we found significant effects for three measures, including reachability ($F(2, 603)=11.60, p<.001$), predictability ($F(2, 603)=7.84, p<.001$), reliance ($F(2, 603)=3.12, p=.045$).
-The post-hoc revealed significant difference between \textit{belief} and \textit{random} for reachability ($p<.001$), predictability ($p<.001$) and reliance ($p=.038$), confirming \textbf{H3}.
-Overall, users tended to prefer \textit{belief} over \textit{static}, and \textit{static} over \textit{random}.
-This is not surprising for predictability, since the robot arms moved in an unpredictable manner in \textit{random}.
-However, it is unexpected for reachability, considering the fact that users are actually better at predicting robots' reachability in \textit{random} than in \textit{static}.
+Running a Kruskal–Wallis H-test, we found significant effects for reachability (${\chi}^{2}(2, 603)=20.39, p<.001$) and predictability (${\chi}^{2}(2, 603)=11.30, p=.003$).
+The post-hoc Mann-Whitney U test revealed significant difference between \textit{belief} and \textit{traversal} for reachability ($p<.001$) and predictability ($p<.001$), confirming \textbf{H3}.
+Overall, users tended to prefer \textit{belief} over \textit{static}, and \textit{static} over \textit{traversal}.
+This is unexpected for reachability, considering the fact that users are actually better at predicting robots' reachability in \textit{traversal} than in \textit{static}.
 The Pearson correlation coefficient between reachability rating and prediction accuracy is $r=.109$, indicating a weak positive correlation.
-Similarly, we observe a very weak correlation $r=.019$ between self-reported reliance and users' actual ability to rely on the robot during collaboration.
+Similarly, we observe a weak correlation $r=.019$ between self-reported reliance and users' actual ability to rely on the robot during collaboration.
 This suggests that there may be a discrepancy between the users’ self-reported capability understanding and what they actually know about the robot.

 In summary, we found that users in the \textit{belief} condition had the most accurate estimation of the robots' capability, and reported the robots in this condition as the most reliable, the most predictable, and the easiest to understand among all three conditions.
 Moreover, users working with the \textit{belief} robots achieved a higher reward than those working with the \textit{static} robots did.
 These objective and subjective results together suggest that our approach has an overall advantage for improving humans' understanding of robots as well as the quality of collaboration over the baselines.